-They are too numerous to count and there are few topics within the social sciences that enjoy more numerous and diverse published research documentation from the world’s leading scholars than how married mothers and fathers impact child well-being.
+There are few topics within the studies of social science that enjoy more numerous and diverse published documentation from the world’s leading scholars than how married mothers and fathers impact child well-being.

-- Live longer, healthier lives both physically and mentally.
+- Live longer, healthier lives both physically and psychologically.

 - Do better in school.

-- Are more likely to graduate and attend college.
+- Are more likely to graduate from high school and attend college.

 - Are less likely to live in poverty.